This page contains affiliate links. Please read our disclosure for more info.

 6) Pooh’s Hunny Hunt

-Pooh’s Hunny Hunt is another ride unique to Tokyo Disneyland and is extremely popular.
+Pooh’s Hunny Hunt is another popular dark ride unique to Tokyo Disneyland.

 You travel on a hunny pot with a mind of its own and follow Winnie the Pooh on his search for honey in the richly detailed world of Hundred Acre Wood.

-It’s one of the most popular Disneyland Tokyo rides so try to ride it early.
+It’s one of the most popular Disneyland Tokyo rides so try to get a Priority Pass (it was our first choice) or ride it early.

 7) Pirates of the Caribbean